Get Rolling Logo

 Using the brake is easier

-Satisfied with effectiveness, I began testing the 4XS ease of use with postures typical of many beginners: straight legs, bent forward at the waist, wide feet.
+Satisfied with effectiveness, I began testing the DXS ease of use with postures typical of many beginners: straight legs, bent forward at the waist, wide feet.
 Even with stances where raising the toe was next to impossible--for example with both feet equally weighted--I felt a satisfactory degree of braking when sliding the right foot just a few inches forward, which to me is a key safety benefit.
-I was ablt to a dial and found that friction could begin at just a half boot length forward if the skater needed that degree of control, or further out if not.
+I was able to adjust a dial and found that friction could begin at just a half boot length forward if the skater needed that degree of control, or further out if not.
 All this convinced me that beginning skaters could learn how to brake and gain skating confidence with the 4XS system much easier than the stopping technologies available today.

 Next, I checked speed control on a steep hill.
 Not only was the 4XS brake easy to engage and disengage, but it was surprisingly quiet and smooth; I didn’t have a chunk of rubber vibrating over the asphalt surface.
 And that revealed another safety benefit: no more little rocks getting scooped up and wedged between the brake and back wheel, bringing it to an unexpected dead stop!